 Of all the NIAD shoes, the heel of the Lace is my favorite.
 The stiff rubber spine protrudes up the back of the heel, higher up than the VCS, and creates a bigger ridge to hook with.
 This also makes heel hooking more secure, as it adds additional support to the soft heel cup making it more rigid when cranking hard.

 The toe box is another aspect of the shoe that has received a makeover.
 Interestingly, the symmetrical shape of the new NIAD models put the tip of the toe box between the first and second toe which, admittedly, does feel slightly unusual if you are used to wearing asymmetrical shoes.
 Once you get used to it, however, it’s clear that this allows for better pushing power with significantly less strain on your big toe.

-Because the NIAD Lace has a lace closure, it also offers a lot of opportunity to fine tune the fit though the length of the shoe, which is great if you have some funny shaped feet.
+Because the NIAD Lace has a lace closure, it also offers a lot of opportunities to fine-tune the fit through the length of the shoe, which is great if you have some funny-shaped feet.